Learn - Planner

 - Pay On.
 The date this event is scheduled for.

 - Notes (optional).
-Free-form text for context.
+Free-form text.

-Transactions inside an event (Transaction Tracking items only)
+Transactions inside an event

-How an event’s state evolves
+How an event’s state changes

-An event begins as Scheduled.
+An event starts as Scheduled.
 From there:

-Mark Event as Paid is the only one of these that does not write to History.
-Every other action puts a row on the History tab with an Undo Action button.
+Marking an event paid is the only one of these that does not write to History.
+Every other action puts a row in History, where selecting it enables Undo Action in the toolbar.

 Quick reference